Mohonk Preserve's 2018 Deer Management Program

 Camping: There are several campgrounds, motels, and hotels in the region, including the Samuel F. Pryor III Shawangunk Gateway Campground on Route 299 in Gardiner.
 The campground is open through mid-November.
 For more information and to book your campsite, visit www.mohonkpreserve.org/camping.
 Camping and fires are not permitted anywhere on Mohonk Preserve property.

-Treestands: Treestands and blinds are allowed to be used and left on Preserve property from the time of hunting permit purchase until stated removal deadline.
+Treestands: Treestands and blinds are allowed and can be left on Preserve property from the time of hunting permit purchase until stated removal deadline.
 Treestands and blinds must be removed by January 13th, 2019.
 Treestands left in place after that date will be confiscated.
 Treestands and blinds must be tagged with an official Mohonk Preserve hunting treestand tag.

 No Land Modification: Land modification of any kind is prohibited on Mohonk Preserve land.
 This includes removal of any vegetation (trees, shrubs, herbaceous plants) trenching, digging and blazing.
 This also includes using permanent means such as screws to attach hunting equipment to trees.